Daughter of man charged in Abbotsford nurse attack says she warned hospital of danger - Burns Lake Lakes District News

 But Goodkey said it’s clear her father is not mentally healthy.
 She says her father initially attacked her mother because God had “appointed him a prophet.”
 She said her father has previously been committed because of his mental state and had attacked her mother several decades ago while in a state of psychosis.

-If Heath is released from custody without having his psychosis properly treated, Goodkey worries that her or her mother’s lives could be in danger.
+If Heath is released from custody without having his psychosis properly treated, Goodkey worries that her or her step-mother’s lives could be in danger.

 Goodkey said she both wants her father to get the medical help he needs and for authorities to recognize the danger he poses without that assistance.